PieterbasNagengast/Azure-HubSpoke-LabBuilder/README.md

 | `privateTrafficRoutingPolicy` | bool | Enable Private traffic vWAN routing policy on Azure Firewall | False | |

 ## Updates

+### Aug/July 2024 updates

+- Updated Bicep code to use safe-access operator (?.) and null-coalescing operator (??)
+- Updated Resources API's to latest version
+- Add support for Azure Bastion Premium SKU
+- Modified VNET deployment so Default subnet is optional
+- Updated UI Definition; Removed 'deploy VM in Hub option'
+- Updated UI Definition; Added Azure Bastion Premium Option
+- Removed Default subnet in HUB VNET deployment
+- Removed option to deploy VM in HUB VNET (Default subnet)
+- Removed specific routes to Default subnet in HUB in Route tables
+- Resized Subnets to use /26 instead of a mix of /26 and /27
+- Updated validation and error description of BGP ASN usage in UI definition to make it more clear
+- Changed default values for BGP ASN's (for VNET deployment = 65010, VWAN deployment = 65515, OnPrem deployment = 65020)
+- Removed 'Deploy Bastion to Spokes'
+- Removed VNET peering fully meshed option (Deploy AVNM instead and use direct connected group)
+- Removed batched deployment of vWAN vnet connections

+TODO:

+- Modify parameter files for testing to not include Hub VM anymore
+- Update README

 ### Februari 2024 updates